tabarra/txAdmin/docs/dev_notes.md

 - [x] Resource: refactor `/txAdmin-reauth` to return the full cause in the snackbar
 - [x] Resource: reorder `sv_main.lua` and add `local` prefix to most if not all functions
 - [x] Resource: rename menu events to `txsv:xxx` and `txcl:xxx`
-- [ ] Resource: fix some RedM issues
+- [ ] Resource: full redm compatibility
 - [ ] make `recipes/indexv4.json` dropping version and adding tags
     - drop author field as well?
     - remove zap esx pack? last update was 6 months ago